Apollo

 How long do you need in Wellington for a camper van vacation?

-Three days let you see Wellington's highlights without rushing about.
+Three days lets you see Wellington’s highlights without rushing about.
 You could spend more or less time depending on your interests.

 As for the North Island, allow one to two weeks for a leisurely campervan adventure.
-As it's relatively compact, you don't need a lot of vacation time to enjoy a well-paced holiday.
-The drive from Auckland to Wellington, for example, only takes eight hours.
+As it’s relatively compact, you don’t need a lot of time off to enjoy a well-paced vacation.
+The drive from Auckland to Wellington is a long day on the road — travel times are variable, so check them before you set off.

 Is it worth combining the North and South islands into one epic, trans-New Zealand trip?

-It's viable, though most campervan travelers prefer to stick to one island at a time.
-Once you add on the Picton-Wellington car ferry and pricey one-way drop-off fees, combining both islands becomes an expensive endeavor.
-Besides, there's plenty to see in the north for one trip.
+It’s viable, though most campervan travelers prefer to stick to one island at a time.
+Once you add on the Wellington–Picton car ferry and potential one-way drop-off fees, combining both islands can get expensive.
+Besides, there’s plenty to see in the north for one trip.

 Parking a Campervan in Wellington